Ted Goodwin: Career

-Goodwin was born in Sydney suburb Crows Nest to New Zealand immigrants.
+Goodwin was born in the Sydney Suburb Crows Nest to New Zealand immigrants.
 His father was an Anglo-New Zealander and his mother was a Māori.
-A Dapto High School junior, Goodwin had a long and eventful club career.
+As a Dapto High School junior, Goodwin held a long club career.
 He signed with St George Dragons in 1972 after coming to talent scouts' attention when representing for Country from the Dapto club.
-Wildly unpredictable but extraordinarily gifted player, Ted Goodwin played seven seasons for the St George Dragons between 1972 and 1978, the high point probably being a part of the winning 1977 Grand Final team.
+Ted Goodwin played seven seasons for the St George Dragons between 1972 and 1978, winning the 1977 Grand Final.

 St George Dragons, 1972-1978

-A hugely popular player and a St George 'favourite son', Goodwin played in three first grade Grand Finals with St George: the 1975 loss to Eastern Suburbs, the 1977 9-9 draw with Parramatta and the subsequent replay, won by St George, 22-0.
-In the drawn 1977 match he scored one of the best tries ever seen in a Grand Final when he regathered the ball after a great chip and chase and grounded it just before the dead-ball line, knocking himself unconscious in the process when his face smacked the hard Sydney Cricket Ground surface.
-He took no further part in the match but backed up the following week to kick six goals and a field-goal in the replay.
-Ted was nicknamed 'Lord Ted' by the late St George legend Len Kelly in the early 1970s and the Goodwin is still remembered as 'Lord Ted' today.
+Goodwin played in three first grade Grand Finals with St George: the 1975 loss to Eastern Suburbs, the 1977 9-9 draw with Parramatta and the subsequent replay, won by St George, 22-0.
+In the drawn 1977 match, he scored when he regathered the ball after a chip and chase, grounding it just before the dead-ball line, knocking himself unconscious in the process when his face smacked the hard Sydney Cricket Ground stadium surface.
+He took no further part in the match, but backed up the following week to kick six goals and a field-goal in the replay.
+Ted was nicknamed 'Lord Ted' by the late St. George coach Len Kelly in the early 1970s.
+Goodwin is still called 'Lord Ted,' even today.

 1979-1982

-Goodwin played his final season with the St George Dragons in 1978, had a one-season stay at Newtown Jets in 1979 and resurrected his career as a tough, dynamic forward with the Roy Masters coached Western Suburbs Magpies sides of 1980–1982.
+Goodwin played his final season with the St George Dragons in 1978, had a one-season stay at Newtown Jets in 1979, and resurrected his career as a tough, dynamic centre with the Roy Masters coached Western Suburbs Magpies sides of 1980–1982.
 He was later named in the Western Suburbs Magpies Team of the Eighties.
 He finished his playing days in New South Wales Country Rugby League with stints as captain-coach at Parkes and Forbes in Group 11 and also with the Willagee Bears in 1989–90 in the Western Australian Rugby League competition.